maxitg/SetReplace/Research/LocalMultiwaySystem/LocalMultiwaySystem.md

 By default, [`WolframModel`](/README.md#wolframmodel-and-wolframmodelevolutionobject) computes only a single branch of the evolution.
-If there are multiple matches of the rules to the hypergraph, only one of these matches will be turned into an actualized event, the other matches will be ignored.
+If there are multiple matches of the rules to the hypergraph, only one of these matches will be turned into an actualized event, and the other matches will be ignored.
 They will not appear in the evolution object.

 This, however, introduces a dependence on the [evaluation order](/README.md#eventorderingfunction), which might not be